domaframework/doma/docs/entity.rst

 .. warning::

-  All RDBMS does't support the IDENTITY function.
+  All RDBMS doesn't support the IDENTITY function.

 Id generation by SEQUENCE
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~